vladbandurin/Python4DS/README.md

 ### Setup

-Run the following commands to setup.
+Run the following commands in terminal to setup.

 1. **Clone the Repository:**